| Description | Dictionary of abstractions and patterns at the foundation of the SysFEAT operating pattern: the SOF - System Operating Framewrok. |

 Operating Connection |

-An Operating Connection is an Aggregate Connection that defines a behavioral connection between Operating Assets. |
+An Operating Connection is an Aggregate Connection that defines a behavioral connection between Operating Asset Types. |

 Operating Eco-System |

-An Operating Eco-System is an Operating Context in which an Agent exists or lives for a specific purpose, interacting with partners.
+An Operating Eco-System is an Operating Context in which an Agent Type exists or lives for a specific purpose, interacting with partners.
 For instance, the operating context of an enterprise includes its customers and suppliers. |

 Operational Transformation |

-An Operational Transformation is an Initiative that creates or transform Operating Assets, based on a Capability Map's functional scope.
+An Operational Transformation is an Initiative that creates or transform Operating Asset Types, based on a Capability Map's functional scope.
 Its Goal is to deliver new or improved Capabilitys, with measurable qualitative properties, to well identified beneficiary stakholders. |

 Outcome Event |

-An Outcome Event is a Behavioral Event that signals the Output of an Asset Type or state of Asset Type (Outcome) by a producer Behavior, ready to be used as an Input by a consumer Behavior. |
+An Outcome Event is a Behavioral Event that signals the Output of an Asset Type or state of Asset Type (Outcome) by a producer Behavior Type, ready to be used as an Input by a consumer Behavior Type. |

 | P | |